guijan/dictpw/README.md

 OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.
 -->

-## DESCRIPTION
+## Dictpw - dictionary-based password generator
-dictpw is a very simple password generation program.
-Every time you run it, it randomly picks a default of 5 words off a 7776-word dictionary and prints them with a separator (currently a period) between each word.
-The user can pick more or less words, though the program prohibits nonsensically small or large passwords.
-This is the [Diceware](https://en.wikipedia.org/wiki/Diceware) method of password generation on the command line.
+Dictpw randomly picks 5 words off a 7776-word dictionary and prints them with a dot between each word.
+This is the [Diceware](https://en.wikipedia.org/wiki/Diceware) method of password generation from the command line.

-There are 7776^5 or 28430288029929701376 possible passwords using dictpw's default scheme.
-If you were to generate a completely random 10 character password composed of uppercase characters, lowercase characters, digits, and the symbols on top of each digit on the keyboard, that would mean (23+23+10+10)^10 or 1568336880910795776 possible passwords, or 18 times less possible passwords. dictpw by default sits between a 10 and 11 character long password of such a scheme.

 Which of the following 2 passwords is easier to memorize?
 ```